Paul DePalo: 2018 General Election Massachusetts Governor's Council District 7

 In 2017, DePalo announced that he would challenge 4-term incumbent Governor's Councillor Jennie Caissie, a Tea-Party Republican in the 2018 election.
 DePalo ran on a platform of juvenile justice (stressing the need for a trauma-informed system), addressing racial disparities in charging and sentencing, diversifying the judiciary, and restoring civility on the Council.
 Ultimately DePalo lost, earning 47.5% of the vote.

 2020 Democratic Primary Election Massachusetts Governor's Council District 7

 In 2020, DePalo again ran for the Democratic nomination for the District 7 Council seat.
 This time, he attracted a challenger, Padraic Rafferty, a lawyer from Worcester.
 DePalo eventually won, winning 64 of 65 towns in District 7.
 The election was notable in that a Super PAC connected with then-Governor Charlie Baker spent more money against DePalo than in any other primary election that year.

 2022 General Election Massachusetts Governor's Council District 7

 DePalo won re-election to his second term on the Council by defeating a Republican challenger in the November 2022 general election.

+2024 General Election Massachusetts Governor's Council District 7

+DePalo won re-election in 2024 against Republican Andrew Couture 57.3% to 42.5%.

+2026 General Election Massachusetts Governor's Council District 7

+In 2026 DePalo is running for re-election with no competition in the Democratic primary and against a Republican challenger in general.